Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GG1U2JGZ2/episode-10">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GD9UVMJ2W/supreme-love-for-the-ever-changing-you">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Oran encounters the invader who has taken over Oba's body and decides to temporarily house<br>him with Kadode.
-Meanwhile, the JSDF and other organizations begin a public hunt for the<br>invaders after their existence is announced to the public.</p>
+<p align="center">Yuna Saionji, a strong player in Net Vanguard, has an intense admiration for the supreme<br>idol "Mi-tan."
+The incredible wish that Yuna wants is...!?
+Will victory go to the Supreme<br>or the Ever-changing?!</p>
 </td>
 </tr>
 </table>